Are R&D Tax Credits Available in Iowa?

 • Only expenses incurred in Iowa can be captured towards the Iowa research activities credit.

-• Iowa's Alternative Simplified Credit is 4.55% of expenditures that occurred in Iowa for the past three years.
+• There is also an alternative simplified credit (ASC) calculation method available to calculate the Iowa research credit, and is similar to the federal ASC method.
+Iowa's Alternative Simplified Credit is 4.55% of expenditures that occurred in Iowa for the past three years.

 Iowa R&D Tax Credit Case Study